 Pledge of Resolution.
-The Bonds are special obligations of MEAN payable solely from and secured solely by a pledge and assignment of (i) the Revenues, which include primarily all payments received by MEAN pursuant to the Power Supply Contracts; (ii) all right, title and interest of MEAN under the Power Supply Contracts; and (iii) all Funds (excluding the Operating Credit Account) established by the Resolution.
+The 2022 Series A Bonds are special obligations of MEAN payable solely from and secured solely by a pledge and assignment of (i) the Revenues, which include primarily all payments received by MEAN pursuant to the Power Supply Contracts; (ii) all right, title and interest of MEAN under the Power Supply Contracts; and (iii) all Funds (excluding the Operating Credit Account) established by the Resolution.

 Power Supply Contracts.
-Payments to MEAN by its 54 Long-Term Total Requirements Participants under the Long-Term Power Supply Contracts (which extend beyond the final maturity of the 2016 Series A Bonds) constitute the largest source of Revenues.
+Payments to MEAN by its 54 Long-Term Total Requirements Participants under the Long-Term Power Supply Contracts (which extend beyond the final maturity of the 2022 Series A Bonds) constitute the largest source of Revenues.
 Under the Long-Term Power Supply Contracts, the Long-Term Total Requirements Participants have agreed to pay rates that are sufficient, along with other revenues of MEAN, to pay all of MEAN's costs and expenses relating to the acquisition and sale of electric power and energy and transmission services, including operation and maintenance expenses and debt service on all bonds and other obligations of MEAN, which amounts are payable as an operating expense and a cost of purchased power and energy.
 In addition to the Revenues from the Long-Term Total Requirements Participants, MEAN also receives Revenues from the Limited-Term Total Requirements Participants, interchange sales and other sources and transactions.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS-Pooling Agreement and Long-Term Power Supply Contracts."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS-Long-Term Power Supply Contracts."

-None of the Participants has guaranteed or is responsible for the payment of the 2016 Series A Bonds, nor do the 2016 Series A Bonds constitute an indebtedness or liability of any of the Participants.
-The obligations of the Participants are limited to those set forth in their respective Power Supply Contracts with MEAN.
+None of the Long-Term Total Requirements Participants has guaranteed or is responsible for the payment of the 2022 Series A Bonds, nor do the 2022 Series A Bonds constitute an indebtedness or liability of any of the Long-Term Total Requirements Participants.
+The obligations of the Long-Term Total Requirements Participants are limited to those set forth in their respective Power Supply Contracts with MEAN.

 Debt Service Reserve.
 The Bonds are equally and ratably secured by the Debt Service Reserve Account.
-The Debt Service Reserve Requirement has been funded with money deposited by MEAN into the Debt Service Reserve Account.
+An amount equal to the Debt Service Reserve Requirement is, and will be upon the issuance the 2022 Series A Bonds, on deposit in the Debt Service Reserve Account.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS-Debt Service Reserve Requirement."

 Rate Covenant.
 MEAN has covenanted in the Resolution to establish and collect rates and charges under the Long-Term Power Supply Contracts and otherwise charge and collect rates and charges for the use or the sale of the output, capacity or service of the Power Supply System in each year that are reasonably expected to yield Net Revenues which, together with other available moneys (including moneys in the rate stabilization account), will be sufficient to pay the aggregate debt service for such year and, together with other available funds, to pay or discharge all other indebtedness, charges, and liens payable out of Revenues under the Resolution for such year, including, without limitation, any payments due under any qualified hedge agreement and any settlement amount related thereto.
-SEE "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS-Rate Covenant."
+See "Security and Sources of Payment for the Bonds-Rate Covenant."